LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ```
 ![enter image description here](http://127.0.0.1/assets/lab2-17.png)

-This prints out some propertihe running container has the properties
+This prints out some properties of he running container, with the corresponding container name and image name that we assigned.

 To stop and remove the container
 ```
 docker stop my-app